📍 Bolt Help / Products / Bolt Ignite 🔥 / API V3 Implementation

 }

-When calling Bolt’s Authorize Payment API, pass the value in create_bolt_account as part of the request object.
+When calling Bolt’s Payment API for guest shoppers, pass the create account value as part of the guest payment request.